Home/Guides/Stake Returned vs Stake Not Returned Free Bets

 Stake Returned vs Stake Not Returned Free Bets

 Free-bet wording is one of the first places beginners get caught.
-The phrases stake returned and stake not returned sound small, but they change how the reward is valued and which calculator mode makes sense.
+The phrases stake returned and stake not returned sound small, but they change how the reward is valued, which calculator mode makes sense, and what you should record afterward.

-Stake not returned: the stake is not returned with the winnings.
+• SNR: the free-bet stake is not returned with the winnings.

 Why it changes the calculator

 A matched betting calculator needs the correct scenario before it can produce useful lay stake, liability, and outcome numbers.
-If you put a stake-not-returned free bet into the wrong mode, the result can look better than the real workflow.
+If you put a stake-not-returned free bet into the wrong mode, the result can make the workflow look cleaner than it really is.

-The right order is simple: read the reward wording first, choose the matching calculator mode second, then enter the odds, stake, and commission.
+The right order is simple: read the reward wording first, choose the matching calculator mode second, enter the odds, stake, and commission third, then record what actually happened after settlement.

-Refresh the calculation if the live terms or odds change.
+• Refresh the calculation if the live terms, odds, liquidity, or commission change.

 Where to find the wording